KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 Callouts are an important part of the typing experience, where input callouts show the currently pressed key and action callouts present secondary keyboard actions.

-In KeyboardKit, a ``CalloutActionProvider`` can be used to provide secondary actions to an ``Callouts/ActionCallout``, which in turn will update views like ``Callouts/ActionCallout``.
+In KeyboardKit, a ``CalloutActionProvider`` can be used to provide secondary actions to an ``CalloutContext``, which in turn will update views like ``Callouts/ActionCallout``.

-KeyboardKit will bind a ``StandardCalloutActionProvider`` to ``KeyboardInputViewController/calloutActionProvider`` when the keyboard is loaded.
+KeyboardKit will bind a ``StandardCalloutActionProvider`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
 It has a base set of actions, but you can inject localized providers into it or replace it with a custom implementation at any time.

 [KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
 It also lets you inherit **ProCalloutActionProvider** for more features.
 Information about Pro features can be found at the end of this article.